-The Department of Occupational Science and Occupational Therapy invites all interested individuals with a degree to apply for entry into the MOT program.
-Please review the information below regarding the MOT program and application.
+The Department of Occupational Science and Occupational Therapy invites all interested individuals with an undergraduate degree to apply for entry into the MOT program.
+Please review the information below regarding the Master of Occupational Therapy program application process.
 Additionally, it is strongly recommended that applicants attend one of the scheduled information sessions; dates can be found on the Request Information page of the department website.

 - A Personal Essay

 - Up to 500 words.
 Please include a discussion of your experiences in the field and reasons why you want to pursue a degree in occupational therapy.
 This essay will be uploaded into your OTCAS application under "General Essay."

 - Biology with lab - 4 credit hours (the science courses should be taken at a four-year university)

 - Chemistry with lab - 4 credit hours